octopus-network/omnity-docs/docs/REE/02-btcfi-design-guide.md

 Guardian daemons, as the name suggests, are off-chain resident programs.
 They monitor the transaction execution of exchange canisters, which can be achieved by connecting to a Bitcoin full node and the REE Orchestrator.
 After detecting specific types of transactions, they check whether the exchange canister's state transitions are as expected.

-Typically, guardian daemons are only interested in transaction types that have pool asset outputs or affect the ownership shares of pool assets.
+Typically, guardian daemons are only interested in actions that have pool asset outputs or affect the ownership shares of pool assets.
 Specifically, they verify whether the transaction withdrew excessive assets or whether it disproportionately increased the initiator's share of assets.

 I recommend that the implementations of guardian daemons and exchange canisters remain independent of each other.
 They should be developed by different people using different programming languages to avoid harmful correlations.
 When a guardian daemon detects an anomalous state transition, it should be able to call a privileged interface to halt the BTCFi service, thereby mitigating further losses.